ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Transition.rst

 The default value is false.

-By default, transitions run in parallel and are applied to all state changes if the `from </sdk/apps/qml/QtQuick/Transition#from-prop>`__ and `to </sdk/apps/qml/QtQuick/Transition#to-prop>`__ states have not been set.
+By default, transitions run in parallel and are applied to all state changes if the :ref:`from <sdk_qtquick_transition#from-prop>` and :ref:`to <sdk_qtquick_transition#to-prop>` states have not been set.
 In this situation, the transition is automatically applied when a state change is reversed, and it is not necessary to set this property to reverse the transition.

-However, if a
+However, if a :ref:`SequentialAnimation <sdk_qtquick_sequentialanimation>`
-`SequentialAnimation </sdk/apps/qml/QtQuick/SequentialAnimation/>`__ is
-used, or if the `from </sdk/apps/qml/QtQuick/Transition#from-prop>`__ or `to </sdk/apps/qml/QtQuick/Transition#to-prop>`__ properties have been set, this property will need to be set to reverse a transition when a state change is reverted.
+is used, or if the :ref:`from <sdk_qtquick_transition#from-prop>` or :ref:`to <sdk_qtquick_transition#to-prop>` properties have been set, this property will need to be set to reverse a transition when a state change is reverted.
 For example, the following transition applies a sequential animation when the mouse is pressed, and reverses the sequence of the animation when the mouse is released:

 .. code:: qml